collocations.org

 She was dimly aware of voices shouting.

-boom (out) | cut through sth, pierce sth
+cut through sth, pierce sth

 His deep voice cut through the silence.

-His voice broke with emotion. | His voice broke (= became a deep, man''s voice) when he was 14.
+His voice broke (= became a man's voice) when he was 14.

-falter, quaver, shake, tremble, waver
+falter, quaver, quiver, shake, tremble, waver

 Her voice shook with fear.